UniversityOfHelsinkiCS/oodikone/documentation/databases.md

 # Databases

-Oodikone uses three separate databases, each for different purposes.
+Oodikone uses three main PostgreSQL databases, each for a different purpose.
 This document contains a simplified overview of each database and the relations between models.

 Use Adminer or refer to the actual database for a detailed view of each model and their attributes.

+## Storage

-## sis-db
+### sis-db

 The `sis-db` database contains information originating from Sisu.